Cycle route: along Amstel river by bike

 After the skinny bridge we pass by the famous – and famously expensive – Amstel Hotel.

 InterContinental Amstel Amsterdam is a five-star hotel marked by a long tradition of warm hospitality and tasteful luxury.
 The hotel opened its doors in 1867 and has enjoyed a fabulous reputation ever since for its majestic appearance and homely warmth.
 The imposing lobby, historical staircase, beautiful chandeliers and high ceilings make it a true Grand Dame Hotel.

-The name traces its origin back to the sharp turn in the Amstel, which meant sailboats had to change direction and tack close to the wind – omvallen in Dutch.
+The name traces its origin back to the sharp turn in the Amstel.
+This meant sailboats had to change direction and tack close to the wind – omvallen in Dutch.

 You can watch the boats and the rest of the world go by today.
-It’s a wonderful place to relax on the shores of the river on a sunny day, away from the noise and haste of the centre, and there’s plenty of things to do indoors if the weather isn’t going your way.
+It’s a wonderful place to relax on the shores of the river on a sunny day, away from the noise and haste of the centre.
+There’s plenty of things to do indoors if the weather isn’t going your way.
 Check out Cafe de Omval or the Omval Theatre for culinary and dramatic delights.

 From City to Countryside

 Once you move on past De Omval, you’ll start to notice the your urban surroundings melt away into rural Holland.

 Enjoy the little maze of bridges, and pay attention to the signs directing you down the Ouderkerkdijk.

 Passing ‘The Ring’ – the A10 road which encircles Amsterdam – means you have set foot and wheel beyond the limits of the city.

 Ouderkerk aan de Amstel